frozenpandaman/splatnet2statink/README.md

 ## Usage

 ```
-$ python splatnet2statink.py [-M [N]] [-s] [-i path/to/results.json] [-t]
+$ python splatnet2statink.py [-M [N]] [-r] [-s] [-t]
 ```

-The `-M` flag runs the script in realtime monitoring mode, uploading new battle results as you play games.
+The `-M` flag runs the script in monitoring mode, uploading new battle results as you play games.
 The script checks for new battles every `N` seconds; if no `N` is provided, the script defaults to 300 (5 minutes).

+The `-r` flag, for use with monitoring mode, checks to see if there are recent battle records present on SplatNet 2 that haven't been uploaded to stat.ink and, if so, posts them.

 The `-s` flag suppresses uploading the scoreboard result image.

-The `-i` flag allows users to specify the path to a results JSON file to be used as input.
-Without this, the file is pulled from [https://app.splatoon2.nintendo.net/api/results](https://app.splatoon2.nintendo.net/api/results), given a valid cookie.

 The `-t` flag sends the data to stat.ink as a dry run, without uploading, for testing/validation purposes.